-William A. Gahl, MD, PhD Received the 2023 Roscoe O. Brady Award
+Elsa Shapiro, PhD to Receive the 2024 Roscoe O. Brady Award

-Congratulations to Dr. Gahl from the entire WORLDSymposium audience!
-Dr. Gahl received the 2023 Roscoe O. Brady Award on Wednesday, February 22, 2023 at 7:30 AM EST, and this was followed by Dr. Gahl’s scientific presentation Pursuing Advances in Rare and Undiagnosed Diseases.
+Congratulations to Dr. Shapiro from the entire WORLDSymposium audience!
+The 2024 Roscoe O. Brady Award will be presented on Monday, February 5, at 7:30 AM PST, followed by a scientific presentation by Dr. Shapiro.

 About the WORLDSymposium Roscoe O. Brady Award